-For each of these formats, a number of pages and a number of copies can be chosen.
+For each of these formats, a number of pages can be chosen.
 The minimum number of pages in a photo book is 24 and the maximum is 84.
+To set the number of copies ordered, use the Shopping Cart.
 The first and last page do not have opposite pages.
 After this, the price for the selected type of photo book is displayed.

 Project templates determine a project’s background color, font, and text color.
 Options for seven predefined project templates are available here.
 Choosing a template affects the look of all of the pages in the photo book.
 The font type and color, as well as the background color, can be changed freely.

 For HD photo books, there is also the option of glossy or matte paper.